Mahathir Mohamad: Economic development to financial crisis (1990–1998)

 Mahathir meeting Mohammad Mosaddak Ali in 1994.

 The expiry of the Malaysian New Economic Policy (NEP) in 1990 allowed Mahathir to outline his economic vision for Malaysia.
 In 1991, he announced Vision 2020, under which Malaysia would aim to become a fully developed country within 30 years.
 The target would require average economic growth of approximately seven per cent of gross domestic product per annum.
 One of Vision 2020's features would be to gradually break down ethnic barriers.
-Vision 2020 was accompanied by the NEP's replacement, the National Development Policy (NDP), under which some government programs designed to benefit the bumiputera exclusively were opened up to other ethnicities.
+Vision 2020 was accompanied by the NEP's replacement, the National Development Policy (NDP), under which some government programmes designed to benefit the bumiputera exclusively were opened up to other ethnicities.
 Mahathir highlighted that the policy would balance growth with addressing economic imbalances across regions and society.

 The NDP achieved one of its main aims — poverty reduction.
 By 1995, less than nine per cent of Malaysians lived in poverty, and income inequality had narrowed.
 Mahathir also introduced the Bangsa Malaysia policy, which aimed to facilitate greater representation of non-Malay ethnicities in Malaysia.
 Additionally, he popularised slogans like Malaysia Boleh (Malaysia Can) in his domestic politics.

 Mahathir's government cut corporate taxes and liberalised financial regulations to attract foreign investment.
 The economy grew by over nine per cent per annum until 1998, prompting other developing countries to emulate Mahathir's policies.
 Mahathir's bold economic initiatives propelled Malaysia to become the 17th largest trading nation globally.
 The government rode the economic wave and won the 1995 election with an increased majority.
+During the election, Mahathir focused his campaign on the frontline states of Kelantan and Penang, promising major development spending and job creation, although Barisan Nasional failed to regain Kelantan, which had been under PAS control since 1990.